eWaterCycle/ewatercycle-leakybucket/plugin_guide.md

 MyModel = "mymodel.ewatercycle_model:MyModel"
 ```

-Here you would replace the leaky bucket names with the correct model and class
+Here you should have replaced the leaky bucket names with the correct model and class
 name of your own model.

-Now you can do:
+After (re-)installing your model (`pip install -e .`), you should be able to import and run your model in eWaterCycle:

 ```py
 from ewatercycle.models import MyModel
 ```

-And run the model in eWaterCycle! 🚀
+Well done! 🚀

+### Update readme and demo notebook

+To help potential users find and use your plugin, it is imperative to have an
+adequate readme and ship an example notebook with the repository that runs a
+simple example case.

-## Putting your plugin on PyPI
+A working example notebook is a requirement for listing your plugin on the
+eWaterCycle documentation.

+### Upload to PyPI

 After finishing the previous steps, you should upload the finished package to
 pypi.org.
 For information on packaging your project, see [the Python